First Time Home Buyer Programs | How to Qualify First Time Home Buyer

-- The Home Possible loan program was designed for first time home buyers, move-up borrowers, and retirees, which require a minimum down payment of 3% for 1 unit and 5% for 2-4 units.
+The Home Possible loan program was designed for first time home buyers, move-up borrowers, and retirees, which require a minimum down payment of:

-Freddie Mac’s HomeOne loan program is for a first time home buyer, which does not have borrower geographic or income limits.
+Freddie Mac’s HomeOne loan program is for a first time home buyer, which do not have borrower geographic or income limits.

-- 4% or 5% down payment assistance conventional loan program.
+- 5% down payment assistance conventional loan program.

 - Power purchase 2% grant, which is 1% minimum borrower investment and 2% power purchase grant with no repayment required.